 AFRICAN AMERICAN CATHOLICS OF THE UNITED STATES DIGITAL IMAGE COLLECTION

-Negro-American Mission Board (both within the Bureau of Catholic Indian Missions Records), and the records of the National Black Sisters Conference.
+Negro-American Mission Board, and the National Black Sisters Conference.

-[Connect to African American Catholics of the United States Digital Collections]
+[Connect to African American Catholics of the United States Collection]

 ALPHA SIGMA NU RECORDS, 1925-[ongoing], 2.4 feet.

 Records of the national Jesuit honor society, founded at Marquette University as Alpha

 Sigma Tau in 1915-16, including constitutions and bylaws, correspondence of officers,

 membership lists, publications, and records of meetings and conventions.
 Included